-Figure 12 - Location of Life Safety Generator exhaust flue location
+Figure 12 - Location of Life Safety Generator exhaust flue

-Whilst this solution requires final sign off from the Environmental Health Officer, a number of considerations have been made to mitigate the risk of having an adverse effect on local air quality.
+The generator exhaust flue is untreated and not provided with any emissions reduction systems.
+However, a number of considerations have been made to mitigate the risk of having an adverse effect on local air quality.